Kandie determined to win Africa Cross title - Capital Sports

-NAIROBI, Kenya, Feb 16 – Newly crowned National Cross Country champion Kandie Kibiwot says beating three-time World Half Marathon champion Geoffrey Kamworor is a lucky charm for him to win the Africa Cross County title in Lome, Togo.
+NAIROBI, Kenya, Feb 16 – Newly crowned National Cross Country champion Kandie Kibiwot says beating three-time World Half Marathon champion Geoffrey Kamworor is a lucky charm for him to win the Africa Cross Country title in Lome, Togo.

-Kandie, who stormed to his first national title on Saturday after taking advantage of Kamworor’s miss calculation in the route with 300m to go, will be seeking to blossom when the Africa Cross County will be held in the first week of April after the event was rescheduled from March 1.
+Kandie, who stormed to his first national title on Saturday after taking advantage of Kamworor’s miss calculation in the route with 300m to go, will be seeking to blossom when the Africa Cross Country will be held in the first week of April after the event was rescheduled from March 1.

 The 24-year-old Kenya Defence Forces runner, is even luckier after Kamworor, a two-time World Cross Country champion opted out of the team to Togo, leaving Kandie to lead the six-team men squad.